Phone hacking and Home Office: What legal claims has Prince Harry been involved in?

-From phone hacking to the Home Office: What legal claims has Prince Harry been involved in?
+A timeline of Prince Harry’s legal battles – from phone hacking to the Home Office

-Harry is involved in a number of legal actions, including a trial against Mirror Group Newspapers set to begin on Wednesday
+Harry is involved in a number of legal actions, including a trial against Mirror Group Newspapers which restarts today

 A trial in one of the Duke of Sussex’s legal battles is set to begin at the High Court in London.

-The trial – expected to last up to seven weeks – is due to begin on Wednesday, with the duke set to appear as a witness in June.
+The trial – expected to last up to seven weeks – is due to restart today, with the duke set to appear as a witness in June.

 Here we look at the legal cases the duke has been involved in over the last few years: